-The cosmetology course is a 1600 clock hour course, which takes 40-50 weeks to complete depending on attendance schedule.
+The cosmetology course is 1000 clock hours, 32 scheduled hours per week, and takes 32 weeks to complete.

 The course includes the basic fundamentals of cosmetology, which include the State requirements in technical instruction and practical operations.
-In addition the student will learn professional ethics, personal hygiene, salesmanship and reception duties.
+In addition, the student will learn professional ethics, personal hygiene, salesmanship, and reception duties.